ordina-jworks/ordina-jworks.github.io/_posts/2017-12-31-3-stages-api-testing.md

 However, when your back-end needs to communicate with a database and/or make calculations, you can and should already include some performance tests in this stage.
 You can, for example, include some <a href="https://gatling.io/" target="_blank">Gatling</a> tests in this stage and put some load on this service to check response times.

-The goal of this stage it to test the whole component, including the frameworks we are using for the communication.
+The goal of this stage is to test the whole component, including the frameworks we are using for the communication.
 It is still a decoupled system.
 Failures in this stage will show you that some integrations are failing and you know exactly where to look for the errors.